 Some might think that more accident happen on inner city streets because of the density of traffic.
 However, the density is precisely why the accident rates on inner city streets, for example, are less.
 First, drivers in the inner city travel more slowly than their counterparts on arterial streets and highways on the outskirts of the city.
 Second, there is a smaller volume of traffic on center city streets.
 More people walk and take public transportation in the downtown area than in more residential neighborhoods.
 Moreover, the streets have fewer lanes, slowing the volume of traffic.
 For all these reasons, it appears that the much-maligned intersection of Cleveland and Morse avenues in Columbus may not be so bad.

 Many people don’t like to drive downtown, preferring the faster roadways in the suburbs.
 But it turns out that driving in either downtown is probably safer than one might think.
-If you have been involved in an accident, contact our Columbus car accident lawyers today for a free consultation.
+If you have been involved in an accident, contact our Columbus personal injury lawyers today for a free consultation.